 Here's the thing: This is not tax advice.
 I am not a tax professional.
 I don't even play one on tv.
 This is NOT meant to be tax advice or any advice to help you with your particular situation.

-It is meant to help you understand how your delivery driver business works with the tax situation.
+It is meant to help you understand how your gig economy business works with the tax situation.
 I can't recommend enough that you get someone who can sit down with you and go over your own situation and help you figure out your specifics.

 Understanding The Tax Impact of your Self Employment Income with Grubhub, Doordash, Postmates, Uber Eats, Instacart and other contractor based gig delivery companies.